mendezjavier3567-prog/nexocoin/docs/wallet.md

 To create a transaction:

 1. Inputs and outputs are defined
 2. The transaction is signed with the private key
 3. The signed transaction is broadcast to the network

-Unsigned transactions are rejected.
+Unsigned or improperly signed transactions are rejected by all nodes.

 ---